Types of outcomes

 - Adjudication 1559: Terry Hastings/The Australian (May 2013)

-A complaint about a colour cartoon in pre-war Soviet-style published on the front page in May 2012.
+The Press Council has considered a complaint about a colour cartoon in pre-war Soviet-style published on the front page in May 2012.
 The page was headed "Smash the rich, save the base" over reports and commentary pieces on the previous night’s Federal Budget.The Council recognised the cartoon’s association of the Prime Minister and Treasurer with the violence of the pre-war Soviet era may have caused deep offence to those who would see such comparisons as grossly inaccurate and unfair.
 On the other hand, many readers were likely to have interpreted the cartoon as being in the tradition of those cartoonists who use deliberate hyperbole to make a strong comment without necessarily intending to be taken literally.

 The Council noted that it does not look favourably on unjustified and offensive imputations of violence, but it also believes robust freedom of expression on political issues is of fundamental importance in the public interest.
 Moreover, the government’s description of its budget was extensively reported in the newspaper and a reader’s letter criticising the cartoon was published.
 On balance, the Council has decided in this particular instance the material did not constitute a clear breach of its principles.
 Accordingly, the complaint was not upheld.